Amplitude (2003 video game): Modes

 Amplitude offers four different modes of play: single player game, remix, multiplayer and online.

 In single player, the object is to unlock and complete all of the songs.
 There are four levels of gameplay difficulty: Mellow, Normal, Brutal, and Insane.
 Certain songs are only available to play on harder difficulty settings.
 Often the player is rewarded with pieces to construct and customize their "FreQ" avatar.

 The remix mode in Amplitude is much like the one in Frequency.
 The player may place notes to every section of the song (except the vocal section) in whatever patterns they so choose, creating a unique version of the song.
 The effects (chorus, delay, etc.) and tempo of the song are also controllable.
 Finished remixes are available for gameplay in both single player and multiplayer modes.

 Multiplayer mode offers three distinct modes: a typical gameplay mode, a head-to-head mode and a remix mode.
 The main multiplayer mode offers up to four players simultaneous gameplay through any of the unlocked songs.
 The head-to-head mode features Simon says-esque gameplay between two players, in which the players alternate creating riffs and then attempting to play them back.
 The remix mode is identical to the single player remix mode, but with the participation of more players.

 Online mode offered multiplayer play with an internet connection.
 Sony of America shutdown the online Amplitude servers on February 26, 2007, with the online servers in the European version of the game continuing to function until late 2011.

 Songs

 There are 26 songs in Amplitude, the majority of which are tracks by popular music artists, with genres ranging from electronica and dance to hip hop and alternative rock.
 Some of the tracks, however, were produced "in-house" specifically for Amplitude.
-For example, Kasson Crooker, who served as the musical director for the game, contributed the songs "Cool Baby", "Synthesized", "Robot Rockerz" and "Spaztik", as well as "Super Sprøde" as performed by his band Freezepop.
+Kasson Crooker, who served as the musical director for the game, contributed the songs "Cool Baby", "Synthesized", "Robot Rockerz" and "Spaztik", as well as "Super Sprøde" as performed by his band Freezepop.

 The following is a list of artists who contributed songs to the game, with a corresponding song title, in order of gameplay.
 The fourth song in each section is a "boss" song while the fifth is an unlockable bonus song.
 "Spaztik" is unlockable only in the Insane difficulty.